iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 ### Q. Is javascript pass by value or pass by reference?

--> It behaves differently for variables and objects.
+-> It behaves differently for primitives and Non-primitives(objects).

-for variables it is pass by value. but for objects it is passed by reference.
+for primitives it is pass by value. but for non-primitives it is passed by reference.

 eg: